-Before reaching Boumalne du Dades we will stop in Amerzgane to look for the rare Maghreb subspecies of Mourning Wheatear (the halophila subspecies, which is considered a separate species by some authorities and called Maghreb Wheatear).
+Before reaching Boumalne du Dades we will stop in Amerzgane to look for the rare Maghreb Wheatear (a recent split from Mourning Wheatear).
 Other birds we might find here include a range of migratory passerines such as Woodchat Shrike, Western Subalpine Warbler, Common Whitethroat, Common Redstart, Eurasian Blackcap, Common Nightingale, Western Yellow Wagtail, and potentially many more.